What are the needs?

 How are we helping?

 The EU Civil Protection Mechanism was activated, resulting in offers coming from no less than 17 Member States Austria, Belgium, Bulgaria, the Czech Republic, Estonia, Germany, Hungary, Latvia, Lithuania, Luxembourg, the Netherlands, Poland, Romania, Slovakia, Slovenia, Sweden and the UK responded to the request of Bosnia & Herzegovina for rescue and evacuation helicopters, motor boats, generators, sandbags, tents, blankets and humanitarian aid kits.
-Most of the assistance arrived to Bosnia & Herzegovina during the weekend of 17 and 18 May, the rest and the following days.
+Most of the assistance arrived to Bosnia & Herzegovina during the weekend of 17 and 18 May, and the rest over the following days.

 International assistance map